-Recent authority suggests that the assessment of defect depends on the facts of the case, but that a wide range of factors may be relevant circumstances, including compliance with regulatory requirements, whether the risks could be avoided and, in the case of medicinal products where safety is always relative, the risk-benefit balance (Wilkes v Depuy International Limited [2016] EWHC 3096).
-This conflicts with an earlier decision that adopted a much narrower approach to the assessment of defect (A and Others v The National Blood Authority and Others [2001] 3 All

-ER 298 (the so-called "Hepatitis C" case)).
-The approach to defect in Wilkes was followed in another English case involving allegedly defective hip prostheses: Gee & Others v DePuy International Limited [2018] EWHC 1208 (QB), approved by the UK Supreme Court in Hastings v Finsbury Orthopaedics Ltd, 2022 S.C.
-(U.K.S.C.)
-43 (2022).
-Liability is strict: it is not necessary to prove that the manufacturer was at fault in causing the defect.
+Case law indicates that the assessment of defect depends on the facts, but that a wide range of factors may be relevant circumstances, including compliance with regulatory requirements, whether the risks could be avoided and, in the case of medicinal products where safety is always relative, the risk-benefit balance (Wilkes v.
+Depuy International Limited [2016] EWHC 3096 (QB)).
+This conflicts with an earlier decision that adopted a much narrower approach to the assessment of defect (A and Others v.
+The National Blood Authority and Others [2001] 3 All ER 289 (the so-called "Hepatitis C" case)).
+The approach to defect in Wilkes was followed in another English case involving allegedly defective hip prostheses: Gee and Others v.
+DePuy International Limited [2018] EWHC 1208 (QB), approved by the UK Supreme Court in Hastings v.
+Finsbury Orthopaedics Ltd, 2022 S.C.
+(UKSC) 43 (2022).
+Liability is strict: it is not necessary to prove that the producer was at fault in causing the defect.
 A claimant need only prove the presence of a defect and a causal relationship between the defect and the injury.

 Claims may only be brought under the CPA in respect of products put into circulation (i.e. entering the distribution chain) after 1 March 1988.
 Claims relating to products supplied before this date must be brought in negligence or breach of contract.
-Even if the dispute is governed by English law, the CPA may not apply to non-EEA claims (Allen v Depuy International Ltd [2014] EWHC 753 (QB), where the court held that the CPA did not apply in circumstances where the damage was caused outside the European Economic Area ("EEA"), the claimants had no connection with the EEA, and the defective product was supplied outside the EEA).
-Consistent with this decision, and amendments to the CPA, a court might now find that the CPA does not have extra-territorial effect and covers only claims where there is a connection with the UK.
+Even if the dispute is governed by English law, the CPA may not apply to non-European Economic Area ("EEA") claims (Allen v.
+Depuy International Ltd [2014] EWHC 753 (QB), where the court held that the CPA did not apply in circumstances where the damage was caused outside the EEA, the claimants had no connection with the EEA, and the defective product was supplied outside the EEA).
+Consistent with this decision, and with amendments to the CPA, a court might now find that the CPA does not have extra-territorial effect and covers only claims where there is a connection with the UK.

-In order to establish negligence, it is necessary to prove that the defendant owed a duty of care to the claimant, that he breached that duty by failing to take reasonable care, and that the breach caused the damage complained of.
+In order to establish negligence, it is necessary to prove that the defendant owed a duty of care to the claimant, that he/she breached that duty by failing to take reasonable care, and that the breach caused the alleged damage.
 Such claims are commonly brought against the manufacturer of a defective product, although they may also be brought against other parties in the supply chain, if fault can be established.

 Claims for breach of contract may only be brought against the immediate supplier of the defective product to the person injured.
-Liability is strict where the contract has been breached, but this will depend upon the terms of the contract agreed between the parties or implied into the contract.
+Liability is strict where the contract has been breached, but this will depend upon the terms of the contract agreed or implied between the parties.